 Many of us think happiness and success are hard to achieve.
 But what if there really is a sure-fire way to happiness?
 Join Steve Farber as he gets into a conversation with Hale Dwoskin, International speaker, founder of Sedona Training Associates, and a life-long proponent of The Sedona Method.
 Hale and Steve talk about happiness, what it takes to achieve it, and how the Sedona Method can change your life.
 Far from what many people think, happiness can be a lot easier to have.
 All you need is to learn the process of letting go.
 Find out what that entails and why.
-If you’re looking for the path to happiness, then start here.
+If you’re looking for the path to happiness that you usually hear from motivational or leadership keynote speakers, then start here.

 Watch the episode here: